 Cut tape to length with a utility knife or scissors for each joint before tackling the waterproofing-it saves time to batch the cutting and it's better to do it with clean hands.
-For projects with a lot of joints, consider using a felt tip marker to number each reinforcement piece and its corresponding location.
-Allow for 1" overlaps where tape pieces meet, except at outside corners of the shower base, where you want tape pieces to completely cross.
+For projects with a lot of joints, consider using a felt tip marker to number Joint tape each reinforcement piece and its corresponding location.
+Allow for 2" overlaps where tape pieces meet, except at outside corners of the shower base, where you want tape pieces to completely cross.
 On the walls, plan to embed joints to the height of the shower head or higher.

 To avoid reaching over wet waterproofing, it's best to begin bedding tape at the back of the shower and work your way toward the front.
-All surfaces must be clean and dry before embedding any tape.
+All surfaces must be clean and dry cross at outside corner s before embedding any tape.
 Start by embedding an internal corner reinforcement at the back wall-to-floor joint(s).
+Embedding tape

-Embedding tape follows the same procedure everywhere-a process similar to embedding drywall tape in joint compound: 1) brush waterproofing compound generously along a joint to coat an area that's a little bigger than the tape itself, 2) set the tape into position, 3) press the tape into the compound with the brush (or lightly with a putty knife) to ensure uniform contact and to squeeze out excess, and 4) brush waterproofing compound over the tape.
+2) set the tape into position, 3) press the tape into the compound with the brush (or lightly with a putty knife) to ensure uniform contact and to squeeze out excess, and 4) brush waterproofing compound over the tape.
 Some installers like to "butter" the back of the tape before setting it into position.